John Howard: Second term

 In 1998, Howard convened a constitutional convention which decided in principle that Australia should become a republic.
 At the convention Howard confirmed himself as a monarchist, and said that of the republican options, he preferred the minimalist model.
 Howard outlined his support for retaining the Australian constitutional monarchy.
 Despite opinion polls suggesting Australians favoured a republic, a 1999 referendum rejected the model chosen by the convention.

-New Indonesian president B.J.
-Habibie had some months earlier agreed to grant special autonomy to Indonesian-occupied East Timor.
+The new President of Indonesia, B.J.
+Habibie, had some months earlier agreed to grant special autonomy to Indonesian-occupied East Timor.
 However, following the receipt of a letter sent by Howard to Habibie suggesting that a referendum be held, Habibie made a snap decision to hold a vote on independence.
 This referendum on the territory's independence triggered a Howard and Downer orchestrated shift in Australian policy.
 In September 1999, Howard organised an Australian-led international peace-keeping force to East Timor (INTERFET), after pro-Indonesia militia launched a violent "scorched-earth" campaign in retaliation to the referendum's overwhelming vote in favour of independence.
 The successful mission was widely supported by Australian voters, but the government was criticised for "foreign policy failure" following the violence and collapse of diplomatic relations with Indonesia.
 By Howard's fourth term, relations with Indonesia had recovered to include counter-terrorism cooperation and Australia's $1bn Boxing Day Tsunami relief efforts, and were assisted by good relations between Howard and Indonesian president Susilo Bambang Yudhoyono.

 Throughout his prime-ministership, Howard was resolute in his refusal to provide a parliamentary "apology" to Indigenous Australians as recommended by the 1997 "Bringing Them Home" Report.
 Howard made a personal apology before the release of the report.